 Anne most enjoys the opportunity to serve others, helping people with disabilities maximize their skills and their potential for living satisfying and productive lives.
 She likes working alongside others who feel called to work with people with disabilities.
 She values the opportunity to foster the professional growth of younger clinical staff and student psychology interns.

 Anne obtained her Master’s degree in Clinical Psychology from Millersville University of PA, and her Bachelor’s degree from Old Dominion University.
 She is a Licensed Professional Counselor (LPC) who provides psychotherapy for individuals with and without neurological disabilities.
-She is a Certified Brain Injury Specialist (CBIS) and a member of the IU13’s BrainSTEPS team, providing consultation and training to educational professionals in public schools who work with students with brain injuries.
+She is a Certified Brain Injury Specialist (CBIS) and a consultant to the IU13's BrainSTEPS team, providing training to educational professionals in public schools who work with students with brain injuries.
 She led the Acadia Thespian Society to earn the Brain Injury Association of PA’s Organization Award in 2008 for their performance of a play on disability awareness at the annual conference.
 She was awarded the Lancaster New Era Red Rose Award in 2009 for her efforts to coordinate Acadia’s fundraising event in support of the work of Operation Helmet, to provide upgraded helmet liners to soldiers and Marines in combat zones.

 Prior to her work at Acadia, Anne worked as Coordinator of Disability Services at Lebanon Valley College in Annville PA, and as a Cognitive Rehabilitation Therapist and Neuropsychometrician for a private neuropsychology practice in Lancaster.